“Deep Tissue Massage: is it supposed to hurt?“

 Does Deep Tissue Massage Have to be Painful?

 Discomfort and pain has been mentioned several times while talking about the various forms of deep tissue massage so far.
 Depending on the clients’ condition, that may be unavoidable using even the lightest of Swedish Massage.
 Pain can be a good indicator that something is wrong and needs to be addressed.
 It is important, when considering massage and the various techniques, that you find a style that is right for you.
 You might have a high pain tolerance and expectation of pain may lead to a practitioner who just likes to “dig right in” so to say.
-If you’re more of a wimp when it comes to discomfort, perhaps a person utilizing a light myofascial technique may be your best bet.
+If pain “isn’t your thing”, perhaps a person utilizing a light myofascial technique may be your best bet.
 If you’ve had a bad experience or two, don’t get discouraged.
 There are lots of options out there.

 And communicate, even the best therapists can’t read minds and are more often than not willing to adjust their approach to find the best method of helping you.
 We may even practice multiple techniques or approaches within a technique to draw from.
 Whatever your level of tolerance, there’s a therapist out there for you.